 From here I went on to complete my PDC (Permaculture Design Certificate) but very quickly realised that the world of permaculture was a vast one and the PDC was merely a drop in an endless ocean.
 I continued on my path of learning and studied for 2 years with TAFE to complete my Certificate IV in Permaculture, after that multiple other online courses including Sustainable Living and Climate Change, and still learning.
 More recently I have trained to be a permaculture teacher doing a course with the amazing Rowe Morrow, Meg McGowan and Michael Wardle.

-I am a committee member with a permaculture group where I run a monthly PermaBlitz where a team of dedicated members descend on a garden and we work on creating a permaculture space that the home owner can be proud of.
+I am the President of Permaculture Sydney West and also run their monthly PermaBlitz where a team of dedicated members descend on a garden and we work on creating a permaculture space that the home owner can be proud of.

 Compelled to “change the world” I started Full Cycle Permaculture and now design sustainable edible landscapes in and around Sydney.
 Whether you have a balcony, an urban block, or large acreage – the permaculture principles will work for you.